manuroag/manuroag.github.io/_projects/msc_thesis.md

 $$\alpha_{ap} = \sum_b c_{bp} \alpha_{ab}.$$

-The weight constants in this equation, are determined by the rule of proximity:
+The weight constants, _c_, in this equation, are determined by the rule of proximity:

 $$c_{bp} = 100\exp{\left( \frac{-50[|s_{\alpha b} - s_{\alpha p}| + |s_{\beta b} - s_{\beta p}| + |s_{cb} - s_{cp}| + |s_{ob} - s_{op}|]}{\tau} \right)}$$

 This rule have led to the KCD model’s notable accuracy.
 However, this accuracy can be further enhanced by identifying a more effective method for determining these weight constants, thereby yielding more precise atomic polarizabilities.
 Deep neural networks are a powerful machine learning approach that excel at discovering intricate relationships within data.
 By mimicking the learning processes found in biological organisms, they are ideally suited to find a new rule that could provide better weight constants for the KCD model.

+---

+## Bayesian Neural Networks (BNN)

 The effectiveness of a neural network heavily depends on matching its architecture to the structure and characteristics of the input data.
 A domain-specific understanding of the data is therefore crucial for designing or selecting an appropriate specialized neural architecture.